shanecoen/code-institute-portfolio-3/README.md

 *   Create a multiplayer mode where 2 or more players can play at once on numerous game boards and the fastest to clear all mines would win.

+*   Make some mines bigger than just one square in size.

+*   At present the game just shows how many turns are left.
+It would be good to also inlcude the number of mines exploded and left unexploded in this feature.

 *   Improve the games visuals.
 Add images and color to the gameboard/ text thus making the gameplay much more aesthetically pleasing.

 *   Add audio and/ or sound effects for direct hits and misses.